rayokota/generator-angular-sinatra/README.md

 At this point you should be able to navigate to a page to manage your persistent entities.

-The Grunt server supports hot reloading of client-side HTML/CSS/Javascript file changes, while the Sinatra service supports hot reloading of Ruby file changes.
+The Grunt server supports hot reloading of client-side HTML/CSS/Javascript file changes, while the Sinatra service (running with `shotgun`) supports hot reloading of Ruby file changes.